dechnology/health-statistic/README.md

 # Health Statistic API

+## API Documentation

+> Navigate to [the API page in our domain](https://health-statistic.dechnology.com.tw/swagger/index.html#/Health/get_health_check) or [our GitHub page](https://eesoymilk.github.io/health-statistic-api/) to view all API endpoints.

 ## Before you commit

 If you have made changes to the router.go (API endpoints), please also add declarative comments according to the standard from [`swaggo/swag`](https://github.com/swaggo/swag#declarative-comments-format).